top of page

 Torque

 Rotation is related to torque, and as I explained in my "First Three Steps" blog, gravity is an important element that is related to torque as the athlete is brought down to the ground for each stride.
-A bottom line in my mind is that this is part of what an athlete utilizes to move through space efficiently and effectively, and if not channeled effectively, this rotation can help lead to the athlete to stumble or even fall on his/her face early in the race.
+A bottom line in my mind is that this is part of what an athlete utilizes to move through space efficiently and effectively, and if not channeled effectively, this rotation can help lead to the athlete to stumble or even fall on his/her face early in the race, or the athlete can choose to over-react by standing up when he/she should be effectively driving.
+Torque represents a valuable component of the generation and utilization of momentum.

-This is successfully dealt with early on because the feet spend a longer time on the ground during the start and initial acceleration, but as velocity increases and the feet spend less and less time on the ground, there isn't the time to successfully deal with this rotation if the athlete chooses to continue hanging forward.
+An aspect that helps to successfully deal with rotation early on in the race is that the feet spend a longer time on the ground during the start and initial acceleration, but as velocity increases and the feet spend less and less time on the ground, there isn't the time to successfully deal with this rotation if the athlete chooses to continue hanging forward.
 That is why after 15 meters or so, velocity should already be so high, that the athlete should avoid inappropriately leaning forward, because of the little time to compensate for this rotation.
-Instead, I suggest the focus being on projecting and rising properly.

 Very Important Aspect of Rotation and Appropriate Force Application